 - Overall borrowing costs tend to be lower than other types of mortgages, even if interest rates are slightly higher

-- You can ask your lender to cancel PMI once you’ve reached 20 percent equity
+- Can ask your lender to cancel PMI once you’ve reached 20 percent equity, or refinance to remove it

-- You can pay as little as 3 percent down on loans backed by Fannie Mae or Freddie Mac
+- Can pay as little as 3 percent down on loans backed by Fannie Mae or Freddie Mac

 Cons of conventional loans

-- Minimum FICO score of 620 or higher is often required
+- Minimum FICO score of 620 or higher often required (the same applies for refinancing)

-- You must have a debt-to-income ratio of 45 percent to 50 percent
+- Must have a debt-to-income (DTI) ratio of no more than 45 percent to 50 percent

-- You’ll likely need to pay PMI if your down payment is less than 20 percent of the sales price
+- Likely need to pay PMI if your down payment is less than 20 percent of the sales price

 - Significant documentation required to verify income, assets, down payment and employment